Number Of Executions And Death Sentences Sharply Decline This Year, Changing Times?

 Although the number of death sentences given and executions carried out have declined, there are also signs and reminders that the death penalty is not yet a practice of the past, seeing as lawmakers and judges are still in favor of maintaining this punishment for crimes fitting.

 In the past year, the United States executed 20 inmates, which is the lowest number nationwide over the past 25 years.
 The number has dropped from the peak within modern times back in 1999 when 98 convicted were executed.
-The dwindling number of executions has been for various reasons such as states struggling to obtain lethal injection drugs and due to courts halting the execution process because of to appeals.
+The dwindling number of executions has been for various reasons such as states struggling to obtain lethal injection drugs and due to courts halting the execution process because of appeals.

-The Washington Post notes what the year ahead means for the death penalty and executions.
+The Washington Post noted what the year ahead means for the death penalty and executions.

 “There will be a total of 30 new death sentences this year, the lowest number in the modern era, according to a new report from the Death Penalty Information Center in Washington.
 That is the fewest new death sentences in a single year since 1972, when the U.S. Supreme Court effectively halted capital punishment by striking down sentencing statutes.
 (The justices reinstated the death penalty four years later.)
 To put that in perspective, in 1996, states across the country handed down 315 death sentences, the report states.”